In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 (I’m also not going to cover the obvious, you need to be over 21 and have held a license for 3 years, the drink drive limit, the eyesight requirements, and the restrictions on mobile phone use all apply to you)

-Contrary to beliefs held by some, the supervising driver or ADI is not immune from offences committed by a learner driver.
+Contrary to beliefs held by some, the supervising driver or ADI is not immune from offences committed by a learner driver, or alternatively some people seem to think that the learner driver is completely immune from offences and even suggested they as the ADI should accept the ticket instead!

 The most common stated case for this Rubie V Faulkner (1940), where the supervisor was convicted of aiding and abetting a driver in the commission of driving without due care and attention.